Reporting Responsibility for Employees

 - Let the student know that even when you report a concern they remain in control of whether or not they want to file a complaint, utilize support/assistance options, etc.

-Remember that most interim/immediate measures, such as no-contact orders, housing and academic changes, are coordinated by the Office of Title IX and the Dean of Students staff.
+Remember that most supportive measures, such as no-contact orders, housing and academic changes, are coordinated by the Office of Title IX and the Dean of Students staff.
 It is important that you promptly report concerns.

 Additionally, if you supervise employees, contractors, agents or students; teach or advise students; or have management authority related to a UA-sponsored program or activity, you have certain responsibilities under the UA’s Nondiscrimination and Anti-harassment Policy.
-These responsibilities include:

 The Nondiscrimination and Anti-harassment Policy can be found here.